fullstacktf/fitness-backend/README.md

 #### **Exercise history**

-This two calls create and return the exercises history of a specific user (GET & POST).
+These two calls create and return the exercises history of a specific user (GET & POST).

 Route ```history/:userId```